-The alternatives mentioned fall into two groups:
+The alternatives mentioned in the contributions fall into two groups:

-- 1. to be used to kill rodents (e.g. chemical alternatives, mechanical or electrical traps or glue-/sticky-boards), and - 2. measures to be taken to restrict access of rodents to food sources.
+- to be used to kill rodents (e.g. chemical alternatives, mechanical or electrical traps or glue-/sticky-boards), and - 2. measures to be taken to restrict access of rodents to food sources.